Prof. Yang Zhao

 Shensheng is a Ph.D. student in the ECE Department at University of Illinois, Urbana-Champaign.
 He received his B.S. degree in Mechanical Engineering from University of Science and Technology of China.
 Outside lab, Shensheng enjoys swimming and playing table tennis.

-Jason is a sophomore with a major in electrical engineering, and minors in computer science and mathematics.
+Jason is a senior with a major in electrical engineering, and minors in computer science and mathematics.
 His current research focuses on optical force microscopy and light-matter interactions at the nanoscale.
 Jason has been a Dean's List honoree since freshman, he is a founder and president of Economics and Finance Group at UIUC, a selected member of the UIUC campus Honors Program, and the recipient of the Mayer Engineering Scholarship, the Eggers Engineering Scholarship, and the Ellery B. Paine Outstanding Junior Award.

-Thomas is a sophomore with a major in engineering physics, and minors in electrical engineering and mathematics.
+Thomas is a senior with a major in engineering physics, and minors in electrical engineering and mathematics.
 His broad research interest includes optical tweezers, optical force microscopy, and unraveling fundamental physics of localized force interaction with cells.
 He is an active member in the Society of Physics Students at UIUC and a Dean's List honoree.